 - Based on an assumption of 10 hours per year at $50 per hour.
 Cost could vary greatly depending on the complexity of your website and what your website designer charges.
 If you yourself do some or all of your own website’s design and maintenance, your amount might be significantly less.

-- Include any advertising and promotion costs other than those related to your website: yellow page ads, print ads, mailings, printing of brochures, cards and other business literature, etc.
+- Include any advertising and promotion costs other than those related to your website: print ads, mailings, printing of brochures, cards and other business literature, etc.

-- This is the amount of profit over and above your salary that you want to reinvest in the business for its health and growth.
+- 5% is the minimum amount of profit over and above your salary you want to reinvest in the business for its health and growth.
 10% is a good profit goal for which to strive.